Possibly my favourite month in Vienna. December is, of course, the Christmas season.

 (The lights on the pedestrianised Graben in the city centre)

-May I simply direct you to 10 things to do in Vienna at Christmas?
+So, yes, it’s that lovely time of year.
+May I first direct you to 9 things to do in Vienna at Christmas?

-Those are my top tips for enjoying a truly Viennese advent experience: from the best places to see the lights to roast chestnuts and sausages.
-For example, many historical churches and popular venues host special advent concerts.
+Those are my top tips for enjoying a truly Viennese advent experience: from the best places to see the lights to the joys of Christmas classical concerts, roast chestnuts and, um, sausages.

 The markets

-Popular with locals, too, many are long-established traditional markets: these are not gimmicks to keep tourists amused.
+Popular with locals, too, many markets are long-established traditional events: these are not gimmicks to keep tourists amused.

-Colleagues, friends, and families collect at them to share a mug of Advent cheer and enjoy a bowl of goulash or a pair of frankfurters and then take home a chocolate-coated strawberry or two.
+Colleagues, friends, and families collect together to share a mug of Advent cheer and enjoy a bowl of goulash or a pair of frankfurters and then take home a chocolate-coated strawberry or two.
 Or three.

 Or four.

-I should mention that the markets deserve their reputation.
+I should mention that most of the markets deserve their reputation.
 Atmospheric, packed with local food and beverages, and stuffed with stalls selling arts, crafts and enough Lebkuchen to delight a hungry whale.

-A couple of bonus markets and similar events also pop up during December.
+A couple of bonus markets and similar events tend to also pop up during December or late November.
 For example:

-- An alternative to the traditional open-air markets for finding gifts and handicrafts is the Edelstoff X-MAS edition: an indoor design fair in the Marx Halle (December 2nd and 3rd)
+- An alternative to the traditional open-air markets for finding gifts and handicrafts is the Edelstoff X-MAS edition (December 6th to 7th): an indoor design fair in the Marx Halle

-- The Weihnachtsquartier at the MuseumsQuartier opens its doors for three days of art and design from independent creatives (December 1st to 3rd)
+- The Weihnachtsquartier opens its doors for three days of art and design from independent creatives (2025 dates TBA)

 Highlights